apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 To support project we contains the following three models:
  - `projects` describes a project object, including its name, creation and update time and other basic information
- - `project_metrics` describes what metrics plugin a project had enabled.
+ - `project_metric_settings` describes what metrics plugin a project had enabled.
  - `project_mapping` describes the mapping relationship of project and scope, including the name of the project、table and row_id.

 ## projects